ratify-project/ratify/docs/examples/ratify-verify-azure-cmd.md

-# Notary v2 Signature Verification With ACR Using Hora
+# Notary v2 Signature Verification With ACR Using Ratify

 ## Binaries